danialkeimasi/talks/README.md

-# Python Dataclass Tools
+# Talks

-Codes I used in tech-talk presentation in @QueraTeam.
+Codes I used in talks presentations.